Pennsylvania foster care and adoption guidelines

 Generally, all foster parent training is free, and the adoption of any child you have already been fostering in your home is free.
 There may be some minimal miscellaneous costs the family is responsible for, such as the cost of clearances and filing fees.

 Depending upon the agency, a state resident who is adopting a child currently waiting in the foster care system – even if they are doing so without being a foster parent first - will have their agency fees paid by the state up front if:

 - They are adopting a child who is age 10 or older

 - They are adopting a sibling group

 - They are adopting a child with at least moderate challenges

-When adopting, without fostering, all other children in the State foster care system or when adopting a child who is waiting in foster care in another state, Pennsylvania families may have to pay for some of the agency fees (i.e., training and family profile) up front.
+When adopting, without fostering, all other children in the state foster care system or when adopting a child who is waiting in foster care in another state, Pennsylvania families may have to pay for some of the agency fees (e.g., training and family profile) up front.
 You may be reimbursed after a child is placed in your home.
 This is up to the policies of the child’s agency and the policies of the agency that you choose to work with.